dbos-inc/dbos-docs/docs/getting-started/coreconcepts.md

 # Core Concepts

-Operon is a Function as a Service framework for transactional workflows.
+Operon is a Function-as-a-Service framework for transactional workflows.
-Operon workflows group together a set of transactions and provide them with Once and Only Once Execution guarantees.
+Operon workflows group together a set of transactions and provide them with Once-and-Only-Once-Execution guarantees.
-This means that opera workflows are guaranteed to run to completion and its composing transactions will be executed only once.
+This means Operon workflows are guaranteed to run to completion and their composing transactions will be executed only once.

 ## Transactions
 Transactions are the smallest unit of work in an Operon workflow.
 A transaction is typically made of typescript code and database interactions.